NourheneLdh/Project/home.md

 ### Step 1: Preparing and Collecting Active Directory Data with SharpHound

-I started the Neo4j database using `sudo neo4j console` and accessed the browser interface at `http://localhost:7474/browser/`, logging in with username `neo4j` and password `Password123`.
-Then, I launched the BloodHound GUI.
-To prepare the collection tool, I fixed the DNS settings in Kali by editing `/etc/resolv.conf`, adding Google’s public DNS servers (`8.8.8.8` and `8.8.4.4`), and confirmed GitHub connectivity with `ping raw.githubusercontent.com`.
-I downloaded `SharpHound.exe` using `wget`:`wget https://github.com/BloodHoundAD/BloodHound/raw/master/Collectors/SharpHound.exe -O SharpHound.exe`.
+I started the Neo4j database using `sudo neo4j console` and accessed the browser interface at `http://localhost:7474/browser/`, I downloaded `SharpHound.exe`.
 Once downloaded, I uploaded it to the target Windows Server using `smbclient //192.168.1.233/ShareTest -U BTarget`, then used `put SharpHound.exe` to place the file in the shared folder.
-On the Windows Server, I moved the file to the Desktop, ran Command Prompt as Administrator, navigated to the Desktop, and executed the collection using `SharpHound.exe -c All`, which created a ZIP file with collected AD data (e.g., `20250426134424_BloodHound.zip`).
+On the Windows Server, ran Command Prompt as Administrator, and executed the collection using `SharpHound.exe -c All`, which created a ZIP file with collected AD data (e.g., `20250426134424_BloodHound.zip`).
 Finally, I returned to Kali, reconnected to the SMB share, and downloaded the ZIP file using `get "20250426134424_BloodHound.zip"` to prepare it for import into BloodHound.
-BloodHound automatically parsed and mapped the entire Active Directory structure.

 **Final Result:**
 I navigated to the **BTarget@cyberlabs.local** user node and used BloodHound to **Visualize relationships** between users, groups, and permissions, Use the "Shortest Path to High-Value Targets" feature to detect escalation paths and Identify powerful permissions like:
   - `GenericAll`
   - `GenericWrite`
-  - `AddKeyCredentialLink`
   - `GetChanges` / `GetChangesAll`
-  - `DCSync` (Domain Replication)
 This allowed me to simulate **lateral movement and privilege escalation** scenarios from BTarget to Domain Admin, just like in a real-world AD compromise.

 ![BloodHound Graph](images/bloodhound_graph.png)